Patrick Dawson

 Start with your headline.

-I use a simple, 4-Step Process for writing headlines, which has been developed over the many years I’ve been writing.
+I use a simple, 5-Step Formula for writing headlines, which has been developed over the many years I’ve been writing.

 Look at the other articles written on your topic.
 Are they informational, a list post, or tutorial?